He's done everything he can at BVB to secure his place in the World Cup: will Julian Nagelsmann really leave Germany's top scorer out of the squad? | Goal.com UK

 In Friday evening's 3-2 win over Frankfurt, Beier delivered two more pinpoint assists.
 "Yes, of course it's important to me," he told Sky afterwards.
 "I always give my best.
 My goal is the World Cup."

-During the March DFB training camp, Nagelsmann was typically candid about his selection dilemmas, noting, "As things stand today, we'll probably take one, at most two, of these counter-attacking strikers"—a category that includes Beier, Adeyemi and Schade.
-The national coach also pointed out that Beier already boasts a "very good record".
+During the March DFB training camp, Nagelsmann was typically candid about his selection policy, explaining, "As things stand today, we'll probably take one, at most two, of these counter-attacking strikers"—a category that includes Beier, Adeyemi and Schade.
+The national coach also noted that Beier already has a "very good record".

 For Nagelsmann, the Dortmund man can fulfil a multi-dimensional role—something his rivals cannot match.
 A model professional and team player, Beier is versatile and willing to do any job; he causes no trouble and understands his role as a challenger.